There is a new eavesdropping spy trick in town. Hearing aid eavesdropping. You could get burned unless you know about it.

 - Leaving it in his briefcase at a deposition while excusing himself to make a call, or go to the restroom, might yield some strategic nuggets.

-By exposing Grandma’s and Harry’s secret I hope I have protected you from impromptu hearing aid eavesdroppers.
+By exposing Grandma’s and Harry’s secret we hope we have protected you from impromptu hearing aid eavesdroppers.
 This is only one of many electronic surveillance spy tricks.
-Helping you with the others is my business.
+Helping you with the others is our business.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.